 Subsequently, I became a writer, radio DJ and journalist / publisher.
 Through the 90s I penned regular columns for Top, Update and Jockey Slut as well as founding, editing and publishing On magazine.
 I made my BBC Radio 2 debut on August Bank Holiday 2006 with a two hour chill out show.

-As an artist, he records under the name of Chilled By Nature, and in 2006 released his first album ‘Under One Sun’ on Big Chill Recordings, featuring a number of live guests, including The Swingle Singers, and Mozez of Zero 7 fame, who collaborated with Pete on ‘State Of Grace’.
+As an artist, I have recorded under the name of Chilled By Nature, and in 2006 released a first 'artist' album ‘Under One Sun’ on Big Chill Recordings, featuring a number of live guests, including The Swingle Singers, and Mozez of Zero 7 fame, who collaborated with me on ‘State Of Grace’.

 After a predictable ethos vs commercialism tussle, I resigned as a shareholder and director of The Big Chill in early 2008, moving to the village of Braunston in Northamptonshire and principally spent my time thereafter developing a blueprint for a social network, Campfire Convention.
 The prototype was an evolutionary platform for creative thinkers, funded and shaped by its own members, which now also stages events with community focus, the most recent of which has been our Campout series.